ivansed2004/calculator/README.md

     $ java -jar calculator-1.0.jar

-= YAML SETTINGS =

-1. The current config.yaml file (src/main/resources/config.yaml) allows you to customize the program usage:

-    pre-calculation-settings:
-       default-target-directory: <absolute path>
-       runtime-target-directory-selection: <always/never>

-   - default-target-directory is specified for the program to use constant target directory path.
-   - runtime-target-directory-selection is specified for the program to always/never require the GUI selection of target directory.

 = HOW TO USE =

 1. At the very beginning the program asks you to choose the target directory where result files will be generated into.
+Choose it through the GUI.

 2. The next step is that you should choose the source files for further automated calculations.
+Choose them through the GUI.

 3. After the program will generate result files with the specification described below: